Med-Scout: Curing MLLMs' Geometric Blindness in Medical Perception via Geometry-Aware RL Post-Training: Experiments

 \subsection{Extensive Analysis}

 We conducted an extensive analysis to evaluate the impact of Med-Scout on the spatial discrimination capabilities of MLLMs and their visual attention focus on target regions.

 \textbf{Energy Landscape of Factual Consistency.} Following the Energy-Based model~\cite{DBLP:journals/corr/abs-2101-03288}, we quantify the compatibility between visual evidence $\mathbf{x}$ and textual description $\mathbf{y}$ via the energy function $E(\mathbf{x}, \mathbf{y}) = -\log P_\theta(\mathbf{y} | \mathbf{x})$, implemented as the negative log-likelihood of the target response.
-To evaluate this, we constructed a probe dataset of 800 factual-counterfactual pairs from MIMIC-CXR by inverting anomaly-related spatial locatives in ground-truth chest X-ray reports.
-As visualized in Figure~\ref{fig:energy_landscape_comparison}, the Qwen3-VL-4B-Instruct model exhibits a collapsed landscape where factual and perturbed descriptions share overlapping energy distributions (Gap $\approx$ 0.06), indicating geometric blindness.
-In contrast, Med-Scout establishes a distinct energy barrier (Gap $\approx$ 0.69), effectively assigning high-energy states to spatial hallucinations while preserving low energy for factual descriptions.
+To evaluate this, we constructed a probe dataset of 800 factual-counterfactual pairs from MIMIC-CXR by inverting anomaly-related spatial locatives in reports.
+As visualized in Figure~\ref{fig:energy_landscape_comparison}, the baseline models exhibit a collapsed landscape where factual and perturbed descriptions share overlapping energy distributions, indicating geometric blindness.
+In contrast, Med-Scout establishes a distinct energy barrier, effectively assigning high-energy states to spatial hallucinations while preserving low energy for factual descriptions.
 This separation suggests that Med-Scout has successfully internalized the spatial constraints of medical imagery, moving beyond mere language priors to achieve rigorous geometric alignment.

 \textbf{Analysis of Attention on Critical Region.} We followed~\cite{DBLP:conf/iclr/0002KCI25} and visualized the attention maps of the MLLM on specific anatomical queries (Figure~\ref{fig:attention}).
 The baseline model exhibits scattered attention and frequently drifts to irrelevant background noise.
 In contrast, Med-Scout demonstrates a highly concentrated focus on the critical regions, such as \textit{lung apices}, \textit{ankle joints}, or \textit{dense mass in liver}.
 This shift confirms that our challenging geometric proxy tasks motivate the model to transition from superficial scanning to fine-grained visual scrutiny, thus effectively enhancing the model's sensitivity to local visual evidence.
 This improved grounding not only translates directly to the external benchmarks' performance but also provides the reliability essential for medical understanding.